Dhiloraj Canagasabey

-Dhiloraj Ranjit Canagasabey (born 23 May 1955) is a Sri Lankan Tamil bishop who was the Anglican Bishop of Colombo in the Church of Ceylon from 14 May 2011 to 28 September 2020.
+Dhiloraj Ranjit Canagasabey (born 23 May 1955) is a Sri Lankan bishop who was the Anglican Bishop of Colombo in the Church of Ceylon from 14 May 2011 to 28 September 2020.

 Early life and family

 Canagasabey was born on 23 May 1955 in a Tamil family in Batticaloa, Ceylon.
 He was educated at the St. Michael's College National School.

-Canagasabey is married to Harshini, a Sinhalese from Colombo.
+Canagasabey is married to Harshini, hailing from Colombo.
 They have a daughter (Dhilukshini) and a son (Dhiranjan).

 Career

 After school Canagasabey joined the hospitality industry as management trainee at hotel school, later working at the Hotel Lanka Oberoi for five years.
 However, he later left the industry to study theology at the Theological College of Lanka, Pilimatalawa in 1977.
 He obtained Bachelor of Theology and Bachelor of Divinity degrees from the University of Serampore.